 --input flag, it first checks stdin to see if you have piped it any entries.
 If nothing

 is found there it tries to load your entries file from

 --input the file specified is used instead and all other entries (including stdin) are

 # launcher mode: xlunch --background wp.jpg --font "OpenSans-Regular.ttf/10" --input sample_entries.dsv # desktop mode: xlunch --background wp.jpg --font "OpenSans-Regular.ttf/10" --input sample_entries.dsv --desktop --multiple --noprompt --dontquit

 Tips and tricks:

 If you wish to run xlunch as app launcher, best practice is to set up a keyboard shortcut to start xlunch, such as Alt+F2.
-Or you can have a button in taskbar to run it.
+Or you can put a button in a taskbar to run it.

 For example, to start xlunch on Alt+F2 in i3wm, add this line to ~/.i3/config:

 To have xlunch running as a desktop with icons in i3wm, add this to ~/.i3/config:

 Note that you can also use the position flags from the multi-monitor section to display multiple menus on your desktop.